SeasoulChris/apollo/fueling/control/dynamic_model/lwoi_localization/readme.md

    ERROR: ld.so: object 'libcaffe2_gpu.so' from LD_PRELOAD cannot be preloaded (cannot open shared object file): ignored.`

    Please just ignore them temporarily since they will not interfere with the operation of the codes.

+## Model input/output analyses
+The data fron NCLT assumes that robot poses are represented in a local coordinate frame aligned with the cardinal directions, with x pointing north, y east, and z down.

+The ground truth data frequency is 100Hz which includes:

+- measurement time
+- x position
+- y position
+- z position
+- latitudinal angle
+- longitudinal angle
+- altitudinal angle

+There are two Gaussian Process Regression models.
+One is for Odometer (GpOdoFog) and the other is IMU (GpImu).

+### GPImu model
+The input dimension is 100 by 6, where 100 is the window size and six is number of input channels.
+The six channels are:

+- roll rate
+- pitch rate
+- yaw rate
+- acceleration in x-direction
+- acceleration in y-direction
+- acceleration in z-direction

+All these inputs come from IMU measurements.
+IMU frequency is 100Hz.

+The output freuency is 1Hz and its dimension is nine, where nine is the output channels.
+The nine channels are

+- roll rate
+- pitch rate
+- yaw rate
+- acceleration in x-direction
+- acceleration in y-direction
+- acceleration in z-direction
+- velocity in x-direction
+- velocity in y-direction
+- velocity in z-direction